-- Federal Direct Stafford Loan (Subsidized) ~ The Federal Direct Subsidized Loan (FDSL) is available to students enrolled for at least six credits and who have demonstrated financial need through submission of the FAFSA.
-Southern Vermont College participates in the William D. Ford Direct Loan Program for all Federal loans.
+The Federal Direct Subsidized Loan is available to students enrolled for at least six credits and who have demonstrated financial need through submission of the FAFSA.
+Southern Vermont College participates in the William D. Ford Federal Direct Loan Program for all Federal loans.
 Student and parent borrowers will receive funding directly from the U.S. Department of Education.
-The U. S. Department of Education's Direct Loans Web site at www.studentloans.gov.
+Review the information on the U. S. Department of Education's Federal Direct Loans Web site at www.studentloans.gov.
 Freshman (0-29 credit hours) may borrow up to $3,500; a sophomore (30-59 credit hours) may borrow up to $4,500; a junior (60-89) and a senior (90-120 plus) may borrow up to $5,500 annually.
 The maximum aggregate borrowing limit in the subsidized program is $23,000 for undergraduate study.
 Undergraduate dependent students can borrow a maximum of $31,000 (no more than $23,000 of which can be subsidized).
 Undergraduate independent students can borrow a maximum of $57,500 (no more than $23,000 of which can be subsidized).

-The Federal Direct Unsubsidized Loan is available to students who have financial need and those do not demonstrate financial need for the Subsidized Stafford Loan.
-Also, those who are independent by virtue of the regulations governing the FSA Programs are eligible to borrow funding through the UFDSL, in addition to their FDSL eligibility.
-Independent freshman and sophomores are eligible for $4,000 per year in addition to their FDSL eligibility, and independent juniors and seniors are eligible to borrow $5,000 per year in addition to their FDSL eligibility.
-The primary difference between the UFDSL and FDSL is that, for the UFDSL, the interest on the loan is not subsidized by the government during the In-School Deferment period.
-Therefore, while a student is in school and deferring payment of the UFDSL, the interest on the loan must either be paid periodically or capitalized.
-The 2010-11 UFDSL interest rate is 6.8%.
+The Federal Direct Unsubsidized Loan is available to students who have financial need and those do not demonstrate financial need.
+Those who are independent by virtue of the regulations governing the Federal Student Aid Programs are eligible to borrow the Federal Direct Unsubsidized Loan in addition to their Federal Direct Subsidized Loan.
+Independent freshman and sophomores are eligible for an additional $4,000 per year.
+Independent juniors and seniors are eligible to borrow an additional $5,000 per year.
+The primary difference between the subsidized and unsubsidized loan programs is the interest.
+For unsubsidized loans the interest on the loan is not subsidized (paid) by the government during the in school period.
+Therefore, while a student is in school, the interest on the loan must either be paid periodically or capitalized.
+The 2013-14 interest rate is 3.86%.
+There is an origination fee of 1.072%.

-- Federal PLUS Loans (for Parents) ~ Unlike Stafford Loans, Federal PLUS (Parent Loan for Undergraduate Students) loans are made to parents.
-Southern Vermont College automatically includes the PLUS Loan as part of the students’ initial award package, but parents can decline the loan if they chose.
+Federal PLUS (Parent Loan) loans are made to parents.
 Under this Federal program, parents can borrow up to the full cost of attendance at a college, minus any other financial aid the student receives.
-PLUS Loan interest rate for 2010-11 is 7.9% and these loans have an origination fee of 1.5% and a default fee of 1%.
+The PLUS Loan interest rate for 2013-14 is 6.41% with an origination fee of 4.28%.

 For more information on any of these programs, please contact firstname.lastname@example.org or 802-447-6317.